 Ward was a missionary enthusiast, whose ideas and knowledge of Hinduism were distorted and defective.
 The only importance of his scholarly work lies in the fact that it was so early.

 Publications: Account of the History, Litterature and Religion of the Hindoos, including translations from their principal works.
 1-4.
-1811, 2nd ed. named A View of the History, Literature and Mythology of the Hindoos: including a minute description of their manners and customs, and Translations of their pr. works.
+1811, 2nd ed. named A View of the History, Literature and Mythology of the Hindoos: including a minute description of their manners and customs, and Translations of their principal works.
 3rd ed.
-1817-20, abridged 5th ed. as Account of the Writings, religion, and Manners of the Hindoos.
+1817-20, abridged 5th ed. as Account of the Writings, Religion, and Manners of the Hindoos.
 Madras 1863.

-Sources: S. Lee, D.N.B.
-59, 1899, 342f.; Buckland, Dictionary; *Marshman, Carey, Marshman and Ward.
+Sources: Buckland, Dictionary; E.I.C[arlyle], D.N.B.
+59, 1899, 342f.; *J.C.
+Marshman, The Life and Times of Carey, Marshman and Ward.
 1864; *Simpson, preface to the 1863 ed. of Ward’s work; G. Oddie, Imagined Hinduism.
 British Protestant Missionary Constructions of Hinduism, 1793–1900.
-N.D. & L. 2006, 159-183; *Stennett, Memoirs of the Life of W.W.
+N.D. & L. 2006, 159-183; *Simpson, preface to the 1863 ed. of Ward’s work; *Stennett, Memoirs of the Life of W.W.
 1825; Wikipedia with portrait.